zekeriyasari/Causal.jl/docs/src/tutorials/model_simulation.md

 ```

 ## Model Simulation
-We construct an empty model and then add nodes and branches to model.
-See [Modifying Models](@ref section_header) for more detailed information about model construction.
+Let us construct the model first.
+See [Model Construction](@ref page_header) for more detailed information about model construction.
 ```@example simple_model_ex
 using Jusdl